linode/docs/docs/products/platform/billing/_index.md

 If your services stay the same month over month, your bill remains predictable.
 You are never billed more than the monthly rate for each service, excluding [network transfer overages](/docs/guides/network-transfer/).
 If you use a service for just part of the month, hourly billing enables you to only be charged for the time the service is present on the account.

-\*Review the [Access Billing Information](/docs/products/platform/billing/guides/access-billing/) guide to monitor your account balance and accrued charges throughout the month.
+\*Review the [Viewing Current Balance](/docs/products/platform/billing/guides/access-billing/) section of the Manage Billing in Cloud Manager guide to monitor your account balance and accrued charges throughout the month.

 ### Example Billing Scenarios